MicroFocus/ADM-FT-ToolsLauncher/README.md

 #### <a name="mc-params-refs"></a>OpenText Functional Testing Lab Parameters
 > Go to [Table Of Contents](#fttools-launcher-toc)

-The following parameters are used for connecting to **OpenText Functional Testing Lab for Mobile and Web** when running tests.
+The following parameters are used for connecting to **OpenText™ Functional Testing Lab for Mobile and Web** when running tests.

 | Name | Type | Value | Remarks |
 | ---- | ---- | ---- | ---- |